The Ten Best Selling Songs in Austria in 2004

 3 Dragostea Din Tei - Haiducii

-I have no idea why an almost identical sound-alike cover of the year's biggest hit was almost as successful as the original at the exact same time.
+I have no idea why an almost identical sound-alike cover of the year's biggest hit was almost as successful as the original at the same time.
 But it was the case.
-And I still recall that both versions were played equally often, sometimes right after each other.
-The original version by O-Zone sounds better though in vocal style (yes, this song actually sounds better with autotune) and production.
+I still recall that both versions were played equally often, sometimes right after each other.
+The original version by O-Zone sounds better in vocal style (yes, this song actually sounds better with autotune) and production.

-Fun fact: the audio sample of the O-Zone version starts right where this audio sample ends.
-Just to highlight how similar they are.
+Fun fact: the audio sample of the O-Zone version starts right where this audio sample ends, just to highlight how similar they are.

 4 Shut Up - The Black Eyed Peas